perscamden/asylum_diary/en/asylum_diary_64.md

 There are more important things I am not writing about.
 And think about what have happened, don't think that these trivial things are really trivial.

 Wrote the part below the line somewhere else yesterday.
 This morning the roommate went out and some people came to check power sockets.
 Asked if they would also check the air conditioner because the room was suffocating.
-After checking they told me to tell the reception and I noded in response.
+Happened the control panel became unpowered at that time.
+I told them it was suffocating even when it was on.
+They told me to tell the reception and I noded in response.
 Days ago the power in the room was shut down twice.
 I was told to tell the reception.

 There are dramas.
-And hell, yeah, surveillance and stuff.
+And hell, yeah, the surveillance and stuff, too.

 Yesterday roommate talked with people about electricity and lightings.
 Kettle changed, bed changed.